A Practical Guide for Running Kubernetes in Production

 Spot and Preemptible Nodes

 Spot nodes dramatically reduce costs for fault-tolerant workloads.
 Batch jobs, stateless services, and CI/CD work well on spot capacity.
+That’s what makes this approach compelling for the right use cases.

 Configure node pools with spot and on-demand mix.
 Critical workloads schedule to on-demand nodes.
 Spot handles overflow and batch processing.